#ICOScapes – Raising awareness on climate change through photographs

 Photos and videos in the virtual exhibition are taken by the famous nature and wildlife photographer Konsta Punkka during his visits to the ICOS greenhouse gas measurement sites in 12 European countries between 2017–2018.
 From the hundreds of photographs, 24 pictures from 12 locations were selected to the exhibition.

-The virtual exhibition is open from April 26 to September 15, 2021 at www.icos-cp.eu/icoscapes
+The virtual exhibition is open from the 26th of April 2021 to the 31st of December 2022 at www.icos-cp.eu/icoscapes